Hawsawi: History

 The Hausa kingdoms were a loosely-connected group of Islamic city-states between the Western Sudanic (بلاد السودان) kingdoms of Ancient Ghana, Mali and Songhai and the Eastern Sudanic Kanem–Bornu Empire.
 The first historical mention of these kingdoms was made by Muslim geographer and historian al-Yaʿqūbī in the 3rd century AH (9th century AD on the Western calendar).

 The pre-historic origins of the Hausa people are unknown, but one theory includes a migration of peoples from the southern Sahara who, leaving their lands due to desertification, established new settlements in what would become known as "Kasar Hausa".
 Another theory suggests that the Hausa people descend from Shuwa Arabs who left the western shore of Lake Chad when the lake shrank (due to desertification also affecting Sahara-adjacent areas) and settled new and fertile land in the far-north of modern-day Nigeria.
 Neither of these theories is supported by archaeological evidence.
 As a consequence, a third hypothesis arose, which is that the Hausa had not migrated from another area but were indigenous to the region.
-This theory is supported by the fact that there is no tradition of pre-historic migration in Hausa oral history.
+This theory is supported by the fact that there is no tradition of prehistoric migration in Hausa oral history.

 After their foundation in the first millennium AD the Hausa city-states developed internecine trade resulting in a common language, laws and customs.
 As trade grew they became known for fishing, hunting, agriculture, salt-mining, and blacksmithing.
 Eventually, city-states like Katsina became bases of trans-Saharan trade in salt, cloth, leather and grain by the 14th century AD.
 Access to Arab trade and investment networks fostered the development of a internationally-networked feudal aristocracy that persists to this day.
 This merchant-nobility adopted Islam and use of the Arabic script, which was used as first Hausa writing system.

 The Hausa kingdoms were incorporated into the Sultanate of Sokoto as a result of the Jihad of Usman dan Fodio (which facilitated the mass-adoption of Islam and attendant literacy among commoners and peasants in the area) in the early 19th century AD.
-Unfortunately, following the Berlin Conference, European imperialism expanded into Southern Nigeria, and by 1901 made a push into the Sokoto Caliphate.
+Following the Berlin Conference European imperialism expanded into Southern Nigeria, and by 1901 made a push into the Sokoto Caliphate.
 By 1903 British occupation forces had successfully captured Sokoto and appointed Muhammadu Attahiru II as caliph.

 The British came with instruments of cultural imperialism, such as Anglican missionaries and Western education, which the Hausa population universally resisted.
 Certain Muslim emigrants decided to travel east ("make hijra")—to Makkah, al-Madinah an-Nabi and Jidda.
 These migrants arrived in Saudi Arabia already speaking and writing Arabic, which facilitated their assimilation into Saudi culture.

 The Hawsawi of Saudi Arabia are the descendants of the first wave of these migrants to the Hijaz region.